“Let No Man Pull You So Low As To Hate.”

 I treasure the experience of growing up in a family that appreciated people of all colors and faiths.

 The newspaper actually ran a front-page story with a photo of your father on the first Sunday after he started his new job at Savannah State.
 I can remember attending church that day.
-None of the parishioners would look us in the eye.
-Not one person in that sanctuary spoke to us.
+None of the parishioners would look us in the eyes.
+Not one single person in that sanctuary spoke to us.

 We were all really proud of your “Aunt Merry Joys” and Uncle Goodloe, too, when they marched together for civil rights in Selma, Alabama.